-I bought these magnificent vanilla beans at Costco and after talking to my friend Stephanie, I decided to take a few of them to make vanilla extract.
+I bought these magnificent vanilla beans at Costco.
+After talking to my friend Stephanie, I decided to take a few of them and make vanilla my own vanilla extract.
 We had both read a post back in September from Bake at 350 on how to make your own vanilla extract with vodka.
-I wanted to change it up a bit and do mine with bourbon like my favorite Nielsen-Massey varieties.
+I wanted to change it up a bit and do mine with bourbon.
 Luckily Dave is a bourbon fan, so I raided his stash and asked his advice for a good one and went to work.

 It couldn’t be easier!